tovanhieu/tovanhieu1/README.md

 I am a blog writer 👨‍💻 and an IT lecturer 👨‍🔬
 ----------------------------------

 My major is Information and Communication Engineering, I have more than seven years experience in IT fields.
-I am passionate about cutting-edge technologies such as: Artificial Intelligence (AI) and Machine Learning (ML) 🤖, 6G Technology 📡, Blockchain 🪙, Cloud Computing ☁️,...
+I am passionate about cutting-edge technologies such as: Artificial Intelligence (AI) and Machine Learning (ML) 🤖, 6G Technology 📡, Cloud Computing ☁️,...
 <br/>
 My hobbies are exercising 🏃‍♂️, traveling ✈️, and learning languages 📖.